paezha/Official-CV/assets/POLICY_IMPACT_README.txt

 "Documents connected to Antonio Páez at McMaster University"

+"Documents connected to Antonio Páez at Tohoku University"

-Policy impacts (policy-impact.csv) are obtained from the button "Export > Export all results to csv"
+Policy impacts (policy-impact-{mcmaster/tohoku}.csv) are obtained from the button "Export > Export all results to csv"

 Policy topics (policy-impact-topics.csv) are obtained from the button "Explore > Explore the topics in these documents"